-All fitting details are based on your face shape, size, frame design and the interaction between them.
+All fitting details are based on your face shape, size, pupillary distance (distance between your eyes), frame design, and the interaction between them.
 So, without taking measurements when wearing the frames, your entire vision could be off.

-Our opticians are always available for personalized over the phone consultation – call us at (800) 846-9915 and we’ll be happy to help!
+If you have questions about whether or not a specific frame style can be fitted with progressive lenses, please reach out to us.
+Our opticians are always available for personalized consultation over the phone – call us at (800) 846-9915 and we’ll be happy to help!

-Keep in mind that everyone’s eyes are different and no two are alike.
+Keep in mind that everyone’s eyes are different.
 What might work for a friend or relative, might not be the best solution for you.
-Let your optician know how frequently you will be using your glasses, the activity you perform most when wearing your glasses, and voice any concerns.
+Let your optician or optometrist know how frequently you will be using your glasses, the activity you perform most when wearing your glasses, and voice any concerns.

-The days of having to switch out eyeglasses for different purposes are gone.
-The mind-blowing technology of progressive lenses has changed the game and you can now choose from a wide collection of stylish frames to match with your progressives!
+The days of having to switch eyeglasses for different purposes are gone.
+The amazing technology of progressive lenses has changed the game and you can now choose from a wide collection of stylish frames to match your progressives!

 There’s no better time to stop by Vint & York and shop our incredible selection of progressive lenses or prescription glasses.
-We now offer progressive lenses and prescription sun lenses in our Soho store and online.
+We offer progressive lenses and prescription sun lenses in our Soho store and online.

 So, stop by today at 247 Elizabeth Street, try on some lenses and enjoy a better sight!